microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 ## Example schema

-The following table represents an example of a possible schema for a work ticket system connector:
+The following table represents an example of a possible schema for a work ticket system connector.

 | Property       | Type             | Searchable         | Queryable          | Retrievable        | Refinable          | Exact Match Required | Labels               | Aliases    |
 |----------------|------------------|--------------------|--------------------|--------------------|--------------------|----------------------|----------------------|------------|